-You have fresh blood running away from you like water in the first 2-3 weeks following the birth.
+If you have fresh blood running away from you like water in the first two to three weeks following the birth, contact your GP or midwife urgently.
 If the bleeding does not slow, you will need to dial 999 for an ambulance to transfer you to hospital.
 Before the ambulance arrives, lie yourself down with your feet higher than your head.
 This is very rare, but urgent attention is needed if it does happen.